HTTP-APIs/http-apis.github.io/Design.md

 * statement is triple
 * predicate is property

 Entities and properties are assigned to different layers according to their level of abstraction.
 The most abstract level considered is the one most related to generic most popular RDF ontologies/vocabularies.
-Getting closer to the REST interface, the levels become less abstract until representing relationships between entities that are instances or proper objects.
-This layout is closed, as in any definite Tree-like representation, by terminals or values, that store the quantitative values themselves (strings, numbers, any data types).
+Getting closer to the REST interface, the levels become less abstract until it is possible to represent relationships between instances or proper objects.
+This layout is closed, as in any definite Tree-like representation, by terminals or values that store the quantitative values themselves (strings, numbers, any data types).
 We call properties that relate "classes" to "classes" (like the ones at the most abstract level) as `AbstractProperty` and the others (relating less abstract kind of entities) as `InstanceProperty`.

 #### Abstract Layer